N. Korea summit back on, Trump says after meeting Kim envoy - Journal du Cameroun

 On Thursday, Kim Jong Un told Russia’s Foreign Minister Sergei Lavrov that his commitment to denuclearization remains “unchanged and consistent and fixed,” but experts warn he will seek concessions from Washington.

-In addition to an end to the war, he is likely to seek international recognition as well as guarantees against any strike by the US forces stationed in South Korea.
+In addition to an end to the war, he is likely to want international recognition as well as guarantees against any strike by the US forces stationed in South Korea.

+Secretary of Defense Jim Mattis, however, said Saturday that the presence of American troops in South Korea is not “on the table” at the Trump-Kim summit.

+Pyongyang has insisted that it needs nuclear weapons to defend against a US invasion, and has offered to negotiate over them in exchange for such guarantees in the past.

 As expected, Kim Yong Chol handed Trump a letter from Kim that may clear up some of the questions.
 The US leader said the missive was “very nice” — but then admitted he had not yet read it.
 An aide later confirmed he did after the talks.